EMRR-DISE/EDBdata/README.md

     chlorophyll fluorescence measured in the water in-situ at the stations within the Emergency Drought Barrier regions.
 Data was collected by DWR and USGS from 2020-2021.
--   `hab_nutr_chla_mvi`: Concentrations in water of chlorophyll-a and three nutrient parameters (Dissolved Ammonia, Dissolved Nitrate + Nitrite, and Dissolved Ortho-phosphate) at various locations in the San Francisco Estuary (Delta) east of Chipps Island for 2014-2021.
+-   `disc_nutr_chla`: Concentrations of chlorophyll-a and three nutrient parameters (Dissolved Ammonia, Dissolved Nitrate + Nitrite, and Dissolved Ortho-phosphate) in water samples collected at various locations in the San Francisco Estuary (Delta) east of Chipps Island for 2014-2021
-    This data set also contains *Microcystis* visual index values for the surveys that collected this data.
 -   `hab_toxins`: Cyanotoxin concentrations in whole-water grab samples collected at various locations in the upper San Francisco Estuary (Delta) in 2021